 Biological Fouling and Biocorrosion

-Biological, or bioburden, contamination events are frequently associated with plant shutdowns and product recalls.
+Biological, chemical, and pharmaceutical contamination events are frequently associated with plant shutdowns and product recalls.
 Problems can result from mechanical failures, contaminated raw materials or product, materials deterioration, design defects, shipping conditions, or improper SOPs and GMPs.
+Plan recalls and other contamination issues can affect industries such as medical devise or various consumer products ranging from foods to pharmaceuticals to chemicals.
 Exponent scientists and engineers have extensive experience in contamination investigations: when needed, a multidisciplinary team can be deployed to identify the point source(s) of contamination and develop effective remedial recommendations.
 We work closely with client facilities engineers, QA/QC professionals, and production staff to investigate process and product contamination events.
 We are familiar with the relevant cGMP’s and can conduct confidential audits to ensure that client SOPs are properly developed and implemented.